 A tin of homemade fudge also makes a great gift for the holidays or party snack to share.

-- Maple extract – Extract is much more concentrated than maple syrup and vital for infusing the fudge with real maple flavor.
+- Maple Flavoring – Small bottles of maple flavoring is much more concentrated than maple syrup and vital for infusing the fudge with real maple flavor.
 I buy mine online and use it in tons of different desserts besides this fudge too, like Maple Glazed Pumpkin Donuts and Maple Bacon Cookies.
+It gives the fudge the a hint color.
+If you can only find extract, that will work, but will leave the fudge a creamy white.

 - Walnuts – Chop into small pieces before adding to the fudge.
 Pecans are also delicious in maple fudge and would make a tasty swap here.
 You can also omit the nuts entirely for a tasty plain maple fudge.
 Toast the walnuts for best flavor!